steveabner/ticket-lifecycle/README.md

 <details>
   <summary>🛠️ Working a Personal Computer Issue Ticket</summary>

-- I'll log in as Help Desk Agent Jane, and work on the ticket about the CFO's laptop.
+- I'll log in as Agent Jane, and work on the ticket about the CFO's laptop.

   ![2025-01-07 23_58_22-48 211 167 121 - Remote Desktop Connection](https://github.com/user-attachments/assets/d0771b5a-c3ec-4963-9e4a-56dad030bdb2)